unic/sitecore-module-flex/README.md

 #### Unicorn/Rainbow Format

-The serialized items (Unicorn/Rainbow based YAML files) are included in the Unic.Flex NuGet package and thus can be copied out of the `.\packages\Unic.Flex.[version]\serialization folder` to wherever your data folder for Unicorn is configured to deserialize the items back into the database.
+The serialized items for Flex (Unicorn/Rainbow based YAML files) are included in the Unic.Flex NuGet package and thus can be copied out of the `.\packages\Unic.Flex.[version]\serialization folder` to wherever your data folder for Unicorn is configured to deserialize the items back into the database.

+The serialized items for the Unic.Configuration module (Unicorn/Rainbow based YAML files) are included in the Unic.Configuration NuGet package and thus can be copied out of the `.\packages\Unic.Configuration.[version]\serialization folder` to wherever your data folder for Unicorn is configured to deserialize the items back into the database.

 #### Sitecore Default Update Package